ahawkins/hawkins.io/blog/_posts/repositories/2014-04-16-repositories-when-and-why.md

 ## Case 3: More Productive Greenfielding

-You don not know to do at at the start of anew project.
+You do not know to do at at the start of a new project.
 You may have some idea about features or potential domain classes, but you are not certain what data will be where or how it will be used.
 There are only vague theories waiting to be proven by tests.
 Flexibility is key at this